1. User guide

 The first time marct

-records.
-In subsequent runs, it will attempt to use "incremental update" to
+the MARC records.
+In subsequent runs, it will attempt to use

-update may take longer than full update.
-If it appears that an incremental
+incremental update may take longer than full update.
+If it appears